Do they really expect a systematic review?

 Watch the video on the right from Covidence for an introduction to the system.

 At the University of York we have an institutional licence for Covidence, enabling you to create unlimited reviews within the system.
-Read our joining instructions to create your account or to link your existing free account to the University of York licence.
+Read our joining instructions below to create your account or to link your existing free account to the University of York licence.
 Please note the important information about creating and maintaining your account.
+Anyone at the University is welcome to use Covidence, but it is specifically designed for when you need to conduct a systematic review or similarly detailed literature review methodology.

 Support to use the system is largely provided by Covidence themselves, who maintain a detailed Knowledge Base with lots of useful guidance.
 This includes a number of video tutorials to guide you through the main features of the system.